Bira/octopus-carnival/_drafts/wir-neverwinter-new-neverwinter.md

 ## Player Character Tie-Ins

-A PC with the Neverwinter Noble background is Dagult's greatest nightmare: someone with a stronger and more easily proved claim to the throne of the city.
-He will either try to deal with the obstacle by sending mercenaries to spy on or assassinate the character, or by trying to publicly discredit them once the subtle approach becomes impossible.
+A PC with the Neverwinter Noble background is Dagult's greatest nightmare: someone with a stronger claim to the throne of the city.
+He will either try to deal with the obstacle by sending mercenaries to spy on or assassinate the character, or by trying to publicly discredit them once the discreet approach becomes impossible.

 The Harper Agent was also sent here to oppose Neverember, but as the campaign starts they've just realized nothing is as it seems.
 Are they proceeding with